SuffolkLITLab/EfileProxyServer/docs/tyler_codes.md

 #### Optional Services

 An array of additional things that the filer can ask for / purchase from the court; this is kind of a catch-all, and includes things like adding a jury trial to a case (for some courts) to requesting additional copies be printed by the court.

+## How EfileProxyServer downloads Codes

+Technically, Tyler describes it's codes using the [genericode](https://docs.oasis-open.org/codelist/cs-genericode-1.0/doc/oasis-code-list-representation-genericode.html#_Toc190622786) standard, as is required by ECF.
+Only a small subset of the features of genericode are used however.
+Most of the information about the codes can be expressed as a SQL table, as is natural for genericode: each code has one or more columns and each entry in a code is a row.

 ## Actually accessing the DB through Docker